Site investigations types

 3D laser scanning will involve a team of two people:

-- Assessing the current urban environment in the vicinity of the proposed rail tunnel entrances in Kensington and South Yarra and in the vicinity of the proposed underground stations at Arden, Parkville, CBD North, CBD South and Domain
+- Assessing the current urban environment in the vicinity of the proposed rail tunnel entrances in Kensington and South Yarra and in the vicinity of the proposed underground stations at North Melbourne, Parkville, State Library, Town Hall and Anzac.

 - Taking written notes to observe findings.